stdm/stdm.github.io/research.md

 comments: false
 ---

-This is the academic website of [Thilo Stadelmann](https://www.zhaw.ch/en/about-us/person/stdm/), professor of AI/ML at the [ZHAW](https://www.zhaw.ch/en/university/) [School of Engineering](https://www.zhaw.ch/en/engineering) and holder of the chair of Engineering-Information, director of the [Centre for Artificial Intelligence](https://www.zhaw.ch/en/engineering/institutes-centres/cai/) and head of its [Machine Perception and Cognition Group](https://www.zhaw.ch/en/engineering/institutes-centres/cai/machine-perception-and-cognition-group/).
+This is the academic website of [Thilo Stadelmann](https://www.zhaw.ch/en/about-us/person/stdm/), professor of **artificial intelligence** and **machine learning** at the [ZHAW](https://www.zhaw.ch/en/university/) [School of Engineering](https://www.zhaw.ch/en/engineering) and holder of the chair of Engineering-Information, director of the [Centre for Artificial Intelligence](https://www.zhaw.ch/en/engineering/institutes-centres/cai/) and head of its [Machine Perception and Cognition Group](https://www.zhaw.ch/en/engineering/institutes-centres/cai/machine-perception-and-cognition-group/).
 I am also (co-)founder and board member of [AlpineAI AG](https://alpineai.swiss/) and the [ZHAW Datalab](https://www.zhaw.ch/datalab), pioneered [several other organizations](https://www.linkedin.com/in/thilo-stadelmann/), frequently give [keynote talks](https://premium-speakers.com/en/speaker-presenter/thilo-stadelmann/), and received several [awards](https://www.zhaw.ch/en/about-us/person/stdm/) for my teaching, research, and ecosystem engagement.
 All views expressed are mine.

 <img src="http://stdm.github.io/images/thilo-2024.jpg"/>

 I studied computer science in Giessen and Marburg and received the Doctor of Science degree from [Marburg University](https://www.informatik.uni-marburg.de/~stadelmann/), Germany, in 2010, where I worked on multimedia analysis and voice recognition.
 I held engineering and leadership roles in the automotive industry for several years prior to my appointment at the ZHAW.
 My current research interests revolve around robust representation learning in deep neural networks for pattern recognition problems; how to learn structured and actionable representations for world models; and societal effects of AI.
 My group and research is introduced in more detail [below](#group).

 Personally, I like kitesurfing, enjoy playing music on stringed instruments (guitars, bass), and am a follower of <a href="https://odb.org/">Jesus Christ</a>.
 If this makes you curious, send me an email with a meeting request (subject "30 minutes on faith"), I am happy to explain.
-I try living by the following values (my closer colleagues know I am not there yet): excellence; wisdom; honor all people; mercy for failure; and courage.</p>
+I try living by the following values (my closer colleagues know I am not there yet): excellence; wisdom; honor all people; mercy for failure; and courage.

 ### TOC